andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 assigning values to a `type`, those values are _immutable_.

-On the other hand if you just want a type to use a shape, ie: the actual _type_ of the fields doesn't matter, then you can use the `anything` type:
+On the other hand if you just want a type to use a shape, ie: the actual _type_ of the fields don't matter, then you can use the `anything` type:

 ```
 person = type {
-  first:anything,
+  first:any,
-  last:anything
+  last:any
 }
 ```